mahyarnajibi/SNIPER/README.md

 ```
 For training on Pascal VOC with the provided pre-computed proposals, you can run ```python main_train.py --cfg configs/faster/sniper_res101_e2e_pascal_voc.yml```.

 However, it is also possible to extract the required proposals using this repository (e.g. if you plan to train SNIPER on a new dataset).
-We provided an all-in-one script which performs all the required steps for training SNIPER with Negative Chip Mining.
+We provided an all-in-one script that performs all the required steps for training SNIPER with Negative Chip Mining.
 Running the following script trains a proposal network for a short cycle (i.e. 2 epochs), extract the proposals, and train the SNIPER detector with Negative Chip Mining:
 ```
 bash train_neg_props_and_sniper.sh --cfg [PATH_TO_CFG_FILE]
 ```